-Before you attempt to fix the bent electrode, it is wise to find out what causes spark plug electrode to bend.
+Before you attempt to fix the bent electrode, it is wise to find out what causes the spark plug electrode to bend.
 If you know the cause, you might be able to prevent it.
 Thus, avoiding the hassle of fixing the spark plug in the first place.

 What Causes a Spark Plug to Bend – Here’s the Reasons

 Here is a list of reasons why a spark plug electrode might bend.
-Make sure to go through all the causes to find out why your spark plug electrode bent.
+Make sure to go through all the causes to find out why your spark plug electrode is bent.

 Installing the Wrong Spark Plug